 You can configure a Drupal website to use a language other than English and you can configure a site to use multiple languages.

-If your site uses only one language, you can install a distribution which allows you to select the interface from more than 80 available languages.
-For more information, see the Localized Drupal Distribution project page.
+If your site uses only one language, in Drupal 8 you can simply install in that language.
+In Drupal 7 and earlier, you may wish to use a localized distribution; see the Localized Drupal Distribution project page.

-- Translations for Drupal core, modules and themes
+- Contribute to translations for Drupal core, modules and themes

 - Language-specific communities